KerymMacryn/VA-Theory/README.md

 **Twistor-Structural Quantum Vacuum Theory (TSQVT)** is a theoretical framework in which spacetime and particle mass are emergent phenomena.
 The theory posits that geometry is identified with a scalar structural field, $\rho(x)$, whose dynamics originate from a pre-geometric substrate described by a noncommutative twistor algebra.

-[cite_start]This approach offers a new perspective on the interplay between inertia, geometry, and quantum dynamics, and provides conceptual solutions to long-standing problems such as the Higgs hierarchy problem and the unification of gravity with the Standard Model interactions [cite: 683-1517].
+- This approach offers a new perspective on the interplay between inertia, geometry, and quantum dynamics, and provides conceptual solutions to long-standing problems such as the Higgs hierarchy problem and the unification of gravity with the Standard Model interactions.

 ## Key Publications